 Signs Your Window Frame Needs Repairing

-• Visible cracks, peeling paint, or warped edges: Indicate early deterioration, particularly in wooden frames.
+- Visible cracks, peeling paint, or warped edges: These symptoms often show early deterioration, especially in wooden window frames or rotted wood windows.

-• Damp patches, mould, or rot around the window: Suggest water ingress, which can affect indoor air quality and structural integrity.
+- Damp patches, mould, or rot near the sill: These signs usually indicate water ingress, which compromises both indoor air quality and the structural integrity of the frame.

 Can You Repair a Window Frame Yourself?

-• Clean the damaged area thoroughly to remove dirt and debris.
+- Thoroughly clean the damaged area to remove dirt and debris.

-• Repaint or reseal the frame with weather-resistant paint or varnish.
+- Repaint or reseal the frame with weather-resistant paint or varnish to protect it from future damage.

 Energy Efficiency and Environmental Impact

-• Frames made from recycled or recyclable materials
+- Choosing frames made from recycled or recyclable materials such as uPVC or aluminium

 Warranty and Insurance Considerations